-We offer a variety of engaging tasks ranging in time commitment from an hour or two to those involving regular attendance and training.
+We offer a variety of engaging tasks ranging in time commitment from an hour or two to those involving regular attendance and training such as assisting with tours.
 As a volunteer, you can gain experience and knowledge with public speaking, animal husbandry, wildlife management, evolution of technology, and agricultural history.

 Not really comfortable talking to the public or being in costume?
 No problem.
 We always need help behind the scenes too.

 Here are just some of the ways volunteers can get involved:

 - Teaching: if you have a craft or skill, you can teach it